OjohD/anafi_ros/README.md

 #

 # Installing Parrot Sphinx Simulator
-Follow the instructions from [Parrot Developers](https://developer.parrot.com/docs/sphinx/installation.html) to install the latest version of the software on your Ubuntu 20.04 system.
+Follow the instructions from [Parrot Developers](https://developer.parrot.com/docs/sphinx/installation.html) to install the latest version of the simulator on your Ubuntu 20.04 system.

 You will need to contact the developers for access to their software.

-Once the software is installed, you must restart your PC before you can start the software for the first time.
+Once the simulator is installed, you must restart your PC before you can start the simulator for the first time.

 ## Running the Simulator